 About this funding

-The Time to Live programme provides 12-month grants to carers organisations (usually carers centres) to develop and deliver micro grants schemes for adult carers and young carers.
+The Time to Live programme provides 12-month grants to carers organisations (usually carers centres) to develop and deliver micro grants schemes for all carers including adult carers, parent carers and young carers.
 These Time to Live projects enable carers to access funds and support to help them take short breaks that meet their needs.
 This funding is provided by Scottish Government.

 A total of £892,252 was made available for the 2021/22 round of the Time to Live Programme.
 Grants are for one year and were awarded to delivery partners in October 2021.